Does following the Chief Medical Officers’ physical activity guidelines lead to strength gain in older adults? A mixed methods study.

 Several recent systematic reviews have definitively shown that strength training programs efficiently and substantially increase muscle strength in older adults.

-We are measuring upper and lower body muscular strength in older adults before and after six months of following the guidance available in the CMO PAG.
-We will then explore and develop a deeper conceptual understanding from our participants of the enablers, motivators, and barriers to using the governmental guidelines to plan, execute, and maintain their own strength training programs.
+We measured upper and lower body muscular strength in older adults before and after six months of following the guidance available in the CMO PAG.
+We then explored and developed a deeper conceptual understanding from our participants of the enablers, motivators, and barriers to using the governmental guidelines to plan, execute, and maintain their own strength training programs.

 More information